longhat-plenty/Awesome/README.md

 # MyFirstView plugin

 This is the **MyFirstView** plugin developed by plentymarkets.
+Nooooooooooooooooooo!

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
 No other plugins are required for running the plugin.
-Im Plugin!!!!

 ## Installing